 The UCLA RISE (Resilience In Your Student Experience) Center is a “holistic wellness hub that provides an array of programs, classes, training, and self-directed resources to foster and support resilience, connection, and well-being for our UCLA community.”
 Located at Lu Valle commons, this free space offers meditation, yoga, handouts, playlists, and other mind-body resources.

 The teaching kitchen is an interactive educational space focused on food and wellness, including nutrition, culinary skills, and food insecurity.
 Check out their workshops, such as a culinary bootcamp or a session on budget-friendly, balanced meals.
 The teaching kitchen is community-centric and inclusive - all skill levels and backgrounds are welcome!

 HCI encompasses seven pods, each with their own focus but an ultimate goal of fostering health and wellness within the entire UCLA community.
 Pods include EATwell, Breathewell, or Engagewell, among others!
 As students, you can get engaged by attending events, listening to thier podcasts, or joining a pod as a member.

-The thesis you craft for your chosen research question is the foundation of your paper, so I would encourage you to read through the UCLA UWC's guide on developing a sophisticated thesis.
-It breaks down the essential elements with helpful examples!
+The thesis you craft for your chosen research question is the foundation of your paper, so I encourage you to read through the UCLA UWC's guide on developing a sophisticated thesis.
+This article breaks down the essential elements and provides helpful examples!

 As you continue to collect sources, you must begin to think about how they will compliment each other to support your thesis.
 Generating a well-constructed, nuanced argument relies on your ability to synthesize multiple pieces of information (i.e. what you found via research!).
 Check out Purdue Owl's short guide to synthesizing sources!